Effective resistivity in relativistic collisionless plasmoid-mediated reconnection: Discussion and conclusions

 There are, however, certain limitations to our study.
 Although reconnection studies in 2D can capture many reconnection properties such as magnetic energy dissipation and particle acceleration as shown in PIC simulations \citep{Sironi2014,Sironi2022}, in reality, reconnection occurs in 3D, where plasma turbulence may play a (dominant) role in the dissipation process and may affect a resistivity model.
 The plasma magnetization in neutron star or black hole magnetospheres is typically in the highly relativistic regime ($\gls{magn} \gg 1$), in accretion disks in the trans-relativistic regime ($\gls{magn} \lesssim 1$) and in black hole jet sheaths \citep{Nathanail2020,Ripperda2020,Chashkina2021} it can be asymmetric ($\gls{magn} \gg 1$ on one side, $\gls{magn} \lesssim 1$ on the other side).
 Asymmetric relativistic reconnection with different upstream properties on either side can result in different reconnection properties that are set by the upstream region with lowest magnetization \citep{Mbarek2022}.
 For the highly relativistic regime, MHD simulations cannot achieve realistic plasma magnetizations due to density floors, whereas force-free (i.e., the limit of infinite magnetization) is not suitable to describe reconnection and magnetic dissipation.
 PIC simulations, while capturing all the kinetic physics, cannot achieve a realistic scale separation between the astrophysical system size and skin depth.
 We conduct our reconnection analysis for $\gls{magn} = 10$, giving a hierarchy of scales expected for the highly magnetized case such that the gyroradius is smaller than the electron skin depth which in turn is smaller than the global scales of, for example, the length of macroscopic current sheets.
 In order to understand the resistivity model for reconnection in all these regimes it would be useful to study a range of magnetizations, from the non-relativistic limit to the near-force-free limit.
 Our study focused on pair plasmas, whereas in many astrophysical applications ions may be a significant component of the plasma composition, affecting the reconnection.
-Yet, electron-ion reconnection in the highly relativistic regime should behave similarly to electron-positron reconnection.
+Yet, electron-ion reconnection in the highly relativistic regime should behave similarly to electron-positron reconnection \citep{Guo2016,Werner2018}.
 In the radiative reconnection regime, that may be applicable around neutron stars and black holes \citep{Uzdensky2016book,Beloborodov2017}, the interplay between radiation and collisionless plasma can result in extensive pair production which affects the reconnection properties \citep{Hakobyan2019} and, therewith, potentially the resistivity model.
+In our analysis we consider only X-points as the non-ideal regions, while in general other non-ideal regions may exist.
+However, X-points are likely to be the regions with the strongest non-ideal effects.